 You've definitely seen those old-fashioned Pyrex dishes somewhere.
-The brightly-hued containers, often decorated for floral motifs, can be found at yard sales, grandma's house or even your own kitchen cupboard.
+The brightly hued containers — often decorated with floral motifs — can be found at yard sales, grandparents' homes or even your own kitchen cupboard.

 While you're home for the holidays and everyone else is watching football, consider going through the cupboards to see if you can discover any hidden Pyrex treasures.

-Social media is flush with posts from Pyrex enthusiasts.
+Social media is flush with posts from Pyrex enthusiasts, too.

 Today, pieces made between 1915 and the late 1970s are sought out by thousands of Pyrex collectors.
-Vintage Pyrex is so special that it even made it into the Corning Museum of Glass.
+Vintage Pyrex is so special that it's even made it into the Corning Museum of Glass.

 So, check your cupboards for that vintage dishware — you might be sitting on a fortune!